dean-sh/Statistical-Learning/README.md

 # Statistical Machine Learning Algorithms, implemented in R

-**In this repo I present Various Statistical and Machine Learning Algorithms, mainly from the ISLR book and datasets**
+**Various Statistical and Machine Learning Algorithms, mainly from the ISLR book and datasets.**

 **Topics: Linear Regression, Logistic Regression, Trees & Random Forest, KNN, SVM etc.**
 In addition to important Machine Learning methods such as **Cross-Validation, Model & Feature Selection, Regularization**.